endel/googlecodejam/README.md

     gem install googlecodejam

-Write a class to resolve single entries the problem, like this:
+Write a class to resolve single entries of the problem, like this:

     # reverse_words.rb
     class ReverseWords